 From 1898 to 1902, Wolfe worked in the town of Wigan in Lancashire County (later Greater Manchester), England, and then, on October 6, 1902, became the curate at Saint Munchin's.
 He also served as chaplain to the Limerick Workhouse, on Shelbourne Road in the northwest of the city.
 Workhouses were first established during the Great Famine as "indoor relief," or where the poor could live and work for food.
 When entering the facility, family members were split up and life there could be harsh and cruel, particularly in the early years.
 According to the 1901 census, the Limerick Workhouse fed 1,140 inmates.
 (The workhouse buildings now house Saint Camillus's Hospital.)

-Wolfe served as curate in Kilmallock, County Limerick, from 1905 to 1925, and he became known there as a cultural nationalist.
+Wolfe served as a curate in Kilmallock, County Limerick, from 1905 to 1925, and he became known there as a cultural nationalist.
 On June 28, 1914, he chaired a large feis, or festival, in Kilmallock attended by armed Irish Volunteers, and two years later gave a speech in which he extolled Irish patriotism.
 On May 28, 1920, during the Anglo-Irish War (1919–1922), forces of the Irish Republican Army (IRA) attacked and burned the barracks of the Royal Irish Constabulary (RIC) in Kilmallock, killing anywhere from one to eight policemen.
+(The barracks are now a bank.)
 The only IRA man killed was Liam Scully.
-After being shot, he was taken to a nearby house where Wolfe administered the last rites.
+After being shot, he was taken to a nearby house where, according to a witness, Wolfe administered the last rites.
 According to Wolfe's obituary in the Kerryman newspaper, he celebrated Mass later that day at the workhouse and was forced to pass the barracks in order to get there—"an ordeal few would care to undertake having regard to the temper of the police."
 The newspaper reports that "from then to the Truce was a very anxious time" for Wolfe, who was not well regarded by the RIC.

 On November 25, 1925, Wolfe was transferred to nearby Cappagh, County Limerick, where he served as the parish priest until his death.